csswizardry/csswizardry.github.com/performance-audits.md

 ## Fix It Fast!

-Sometimes, a week-long audit is a little more than you need.
+Sometimes, a weeks-long audit is a little more than you need.
 Perhaps you only have a very specific issue you’d like to tackle; maybe you’re not sure how much input you need at all?
 For you, we have the _Fix It Fast_ option: a quick-fire, tactical, and straight to the point screencast covering the most immediate